liang108/MathPP/README.md

 # MathLibrary
-A personal project dedicated to implementing some math concepts for my own educational purposes
+A personal project dedicated to implementing some math concepts for my own educational purposes.